vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

 ### type

-Specifies the type of the item, one of "movie", "music" or "playlist".
+Specifies the type of the item, one of "movie", "music", "playlist" or "remote".
 This field is optional.
 If it's absent, the app will attempt to infer the type of the content.

 ### title

 The title of the item.
 This field is optional.
-If it's absent, the item will be titled '<untitled>' in the content chooser.
+If it's absent, the item will be titled "(untitled)" in the content chooser.
 The app will attempt to get the title from the content, if applicable.

 ### artist